knobunc/kindle-clock/image-build/README.md

 10a - Mixed.     ten to midnight,                     Needs work, completely mixed 10b - Never.     two of 13
 10c - Strong.    struck eleven.
-11  - Strong.    clock struck thirteen.
+10d - Strong.    at ten to midnight                   Recheck for 'three to one' 11  - Strong.    clock struck thirteen.
 11a - Strong.
 Ten minutes before the clock struck nine 11b - Stong.
 It showed two                        Never matches